sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 moving average (ARIMA), exponential smoothing (ETS), Time Series Forecasting with Linear Learner for this type of applications.

-Since epidemic do not follow a standard time series requirements however they do follow Logistic & Gaussian functions what we have to do is to
+Since epidemic do not follow a standard time series requirements however they do follow Logistic & Gaussian functions what we have to do is to fit our total cases to Logistic function and new cases to Gaussian functions.

 ### Metrics
-The reasons why this data set could be used to predict us any of the Time Series Forecasting Model(TSFMs) because it failed the following:
-**Stationarity**: FAILED
-For us to use any of the above menting TSFMs our time-series, We need to first Identfy if the given time-series is  `Stationarity`

-For a time-series to be Stationarity, the following do not change over time

-1.  mean(μ)
-2.  standard deviation(σ)
-3. Autocorrelation structure (No seasonality)

-for more info see  [Stationarity](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc442.htm)

-**ACF & PACF**: FAILED
+The error represents random variations in the data that follow a specific probability distribution (usually Gaussian).
+The objective of curve fitting is to find the optimal combination of parameters that minimize the error.
+Here we are dealing with time series, therefore the independent variable is time.
+In mathematical terms f(error) = f(time) + error

 ## II.
 Analysis
 _(approx. 2-4 pages)_